CANopenNode/CANopenSocket/README.md

     $ git submodule init
     $ git submodule update

-(If you want to work on submodule CANopenNode, you can apply git commands directly on it:)
+(If you want to work on submodule CANopenNode, you can apply git commands directly on it.)

     $ cd CANopenNode
     $ git checkout master